fstromback/mymake/README.md

 - **project**: a directory containing a set of related *targets*.
 These *targets* can depend on each other.
 - **option**: a string (either specified on the command line or in a project) that modifies the behaviour of the build.

 Note: I am using the command `mm` to execute mymake through this document.
+Note that the Debian/Ubuntu packages install mymake under the name `mymake`.

 ## Installation

 ### Linux/Unix (or MinGW)

+If you are running a distribution derived from Debian, it is likely that Mymake is already available.
+Try `apt install mymake`.
+If this work, you can simply run `mymake --config` and you are done.

-The first time you install mymake, clone the repository somewhere and then run `install.sh`.
+If mymake is not already available, you need to compile it.
+Clone the repository somewhere and then run `install.sh`.
 This will compile mymake using `g++`, and then ask you if you want to set up an alias in your shell.
 If you set up an alias, you need to type `source ~/.bashrc` in your shell, or restart your shell, to be able to use mymake.

 If you do not want an alias, you can copy the binary `mymake` to somewhere in your path.